Eurecat/new-project/GUIDELINES.md

 ## Pusblishing Steps

+1. Write a note to describe briefly your code, including:
+    - Title of the project.
+    - Brief description of the code's purpose.
+    - Code access link (private for the moment).
+    - Any additional consideration that you consider relevant for the publishing review.
-1. Ask your unit director whether the code in this project is susceptible for open source publishing.
-2. If the code is a modification of an existing code licensed as GPL or CC NC-ND-SA, or if it is simply a snippet, then it can be directly uploaded to <https://github.com/eurecat>.
+2. Use the note to ask your unit director and scientific director whether the code is susceptible for open source publishing.
+Note that if the code is a modification of an existing code licensed as GPL or CC NC-ND-SA, or if it is simply a snippet, then it could be directly referred to the step 4.
-3. Otherwise, the code still, valid for open source, has to apply for publishing to an internal committee X.
+3. Otherwise, the code has to apply for publishing to the Open Source Eurecat committee.
-4. Any publication need to request access to the account administrator(s).
+4. Any publication needs to request access to the account administrator(s) at <https://github.com/eurecat>.
 Afterwards the pushes to that repository are freely granted for the developer.
 For repositories already existent, access request is also a requisite.
+5. Further versions of the code affecting any publishing aspect considered throughout the above steps must be re-submitted for review from the step 1.

 ## How to Use this Template